 More talks in the program:

-With more than 350 years’ history, the marine insurance industry is the first data science profession to try to predict accidents and estimate future risk.
-Yet the old ways no longer work, and new waves of data and algorithms can offer significant improvements, and are going to revolutionise the industry.
+With more than 350 years of history, the marine insurance industry is the first data science profession to try to predict accidents and estimate future risk.
+Yet the old ways no longer work, new waves of data and algorithms can offer significant improvements and are going to revolutionise the industry.

 In my talk, I will show that it is now possible to predict accidents, and how data on a ship’s behaviour such as location, speed, maps and weather can help.
 I will show how fragments of information on ship movements can be gathered and taken all the way to machine learning models.
 I will discuss the challenges, including introducing machine learning to an industry that still uses paper and quills (yes, really!) and explaining the models using SHAP.